Skip to content

 Default: true

 By default, the Starlight Links Validator plugin will error if a relative internal link is found.
-If you want to allow relative internal links, you can set this option to false but note that theses links will not be validated.
+If you prefer to ignore relative links instead of erroring on them, you can set this option to false but note that these links will not be validated.

 export default defineConfig({